subash188917/Figma/README.md

 # FIGMA
-This repository contains a list of all the TASK completed during my UI/UX learning.
+This repository contains a list of all the TASK completed during my UI/UX self learning.
 The projects were completed using a figma tool.

 ## Project List